oruga-ui/theme-bulma/README.md

 ### Customization (SASS/SCSS)

-Using the following sample code you don't need `import '@oruga-ui/theme-bulma/dist/bulma.css'` but you have to add a custom sass/scss file to customize Bulma and plugin variables.
+Using the following sample code you don't need `import '@oruga-ui/theme-bulma/dist/bulma.css'` but you have to add a custom sass/scss file to customize Bulma and theme variables.

 ```scss
 @import "~bulma/sass/utilities/_all";